When are applications due?

 - have been accepted into a VCCS school RN program

-What happens if my GPA is below a 2.5?
+What happens if my GPA is below a 2.5 or if I have repeated a nursing course?

-The RN-BSN Co-Enrollment Program requires transcripts reflecting a cumulative GPA on all college work attempted of a 2.5 or better on a 4-point scale and a minimum GPA of 2.5 for any nursing courses completed.
-It is paramount that students do well in their VCCS courses, therefore students with a GPA lower than 2.5 will not be considered.
+The RN-BSN Co-Enrollment Program requires transcripts reflecting a cumulative GPA on all college work attempted of a 2.5 or better on a 4-point scale and a minimum GPA of 2.5 for any nursing courses completed, excluding repeated courses.
+It is paramount that students do well in their VCCS courses, therefore students with a GPA lower than 2.5 or who have repeated a nursing course will not be considered.

 If admitted, approximately how much will the program cost?

-Students will spend between 2 and 4 semesters in the co-enrollment program, based on whether they enter as first semester or second semester in their associate degree program.
+Students will spend between 1 and 4 semesters in the co-enrollment program, based on which semester they are completing in their associate degree program.
 Totals include number of credit hours plus $20 non-degree seeking application fee (paid once per academic year in the co-enrollment program).

 The university reserves the right to adjust tuition and fee charges because of rising costs or other conditions upon approval of the JMU Board of Visitors.